islee0220/prototype-app/README.md

 # Our Prototype Application

 This is a task management application that are tailored to the specific needs of college students.
-This app will emphasize on visual time management and schedule sharing.
-It will focus on user-friendliness and synchronization across multiple devices to facilitate cross-platform use such as canvas.
+This app will emphasize on visual time management that can combine tasks and events in the same view for efficiency as well as schedule sharing and collaboration with other students.
+It will also focus on user-friendliness and synchronization across multiple devices to facilitate cross-platform use such as canvas.
 Key features will encompass a search function, visual customization options like themes and light/dark modes, as well as a help feature providing instructions on app usage.
-Our Breadcrumb navigation will enhance users' ability to navigate seamlessly between different sections.

 ### Application Functionality